 The three-time German top-flight winners duly kitted him out with a permanent contract through to 30 June 2024, with their faith in Oliver Baumann's former Hoffenheim understudy proving fully vindicated.
 The naturally right-footed Kobel has played all but one of VfB's Bundesliga games in 2020/21, keeping five clean sheets whilst saving two of six penalties faced.
 With Kobel ranking eighth league-wide for shots saved, on 67 per cent that season, Dortmund had all the information they needed and swooped to sign the keeper in summer 2021.

 Kobel kept nine clean sheets across 39 appearances in all competitions for BVB in 2021/22 - the season in which he made his senior Switzerland bow - helping the Black-and-Yellows to second place in the Bundesliga standings.
-The Zürich native's commanding performances have continued into the current campaign, with Kobel playing an integral role as Dortmund achieved their best start to a calendar year since 2011/12.
+The Zürich native's commanding performances continued the following campaign, as Kobel played an integral role as Dortmund came up agonisingly short of the German title on the final day.

 Plays a bit like: Yann Sommer

-Recent Bayern Munich acquisition Sommer has often been praised for pulling off a string of stunning saves just when his teams have needed it the most.
+Former Bayern Munich and Borussia Mönchengladbach stopper Sommer has often been praised for pulling off a string of stunning saves just when his teams have needed it the most.
 Kobel is proving just as adept at those agile, camera-clicking moments as his Swiss compatriot.
 The BVB man's quick-feet, ability to get down in the blink of an eye and strength in one on ones also help to draw to comparisons with Switzerland-legend Sommer.

 Did you know?